GautamBytes/GautamBytes/Readme.md

   </h1>
 </div>

-I'm a second-year Computer Science student at BITS Pilani, passionate about coding, problem-solving, and turning creative ideas into reality through technology.
-Previously Served as a **Product Manager Intern at Build Fast with AI**, where I gained hands-on experience in AI product development and management. 🚀
+I'm a second-year Computer Science student at BITS Pilani, passionate about building solutions that combine cutting-edge AI with decentralized technologies.
+Previously served as a **Product Manager Intern at Build Fast with AI**, now exploring the intersection of machine learning and blockchain systems. 🚀

 ---

 ## 🎯 What Drives Me
-- Building AI-powered solutions that solve real-world problems
+- Building intelligent systems that solve real-world problems
-- Contributing to open-source projects and fostering community collaboration
+- Contributing to open-source projects in both AI and blockchain spaces
-- Developing user-centric applications with a focus on accessibility and innovation
+- Developing user-centric applications with emerging technologies
+- Exploring decentralized systems for transparent, secure solutions
+- Bridging the gap between AI innovation and blockchain infrastructure

 ---